devpanda0/prisma-bun-adapter/README.md

 Optimized Build (Optional)
 --------------------------

+*please note, the optimized package only works with PostgreSQL.
+MySQL support might be added in the future.*

 The package also ships an "optimized" bundle under `@abcx3/prisma-bun-adapter/optimized`.
 It enables a few extra runtime tweaks: connection pooling (default `maxConnections: 20`), eager warm-up of the Postgres socket, and more aggressive SQL template caching.
 Those features improve throughput for high-concurrency apps but add a bit of startup work and memory usage.

 You can opt in explicitly: